eserie/wax-ml/README.md

 - A "stream" module permitting to synchronize data streams with different time resolutions (see [🌊 Streaming Data 🌊](#-streaming-data-))

-- Pandas and Xarray "accessors" permitting to apply any JAX/Haiku module on `DataFrame`, `Series`, `Dataset`, `DataArray` data containers.
+- pandas and xarray "accessors" permitting to apply any JAX/Haiku module on `DataFrame`, `Series`, `Dataset`, `DataArray` data containers.

 - Ready-to-use exponential moving average, variance and covariance filters.